-For all options, complete GIC Insurance Enrollment and Change Form (Form-1) and return to your GIC Coordinator.
+For all options, see the Active State Employees forms section for the Insurance Enrollment and Change form and return to your GIC Coordinator.

 Q) I am leaving state service; when does my GIC coverage end?

 A) Your coverage ends at the end of the month following the month you end state service, provided that your premium for that month is paid.

 Q) I am leaving state service, but I have fewer than ten years of full-time service (as determined by my retirement board).
 Therefore, I am not eligible for a state pension.
 What are my health and life insurance options?

 A) Yes.
 If you are leaving state service for any reason other than termination for gross misconduct, you may continue your coverage with some limitations on time and/or benefit levels.
 Your options are as follows:

 - Commonwealth Health Connector health coverage (contact the Health Connector Authority for information and enrollment: 1-877-623-6765 ):